-How Does Blood Travel Through the Heart?
+How Does the Heart Work?

 As the heart beats, it pumps blood through a system of blood vessels, called the circulatory system.
 The vessels are elastic tubes that carry blood to every part of the body.

 Blood is essential.
 In addition to carrying fresh oxygen from the lungs and nutrients to your body's tissues, it also takes the body's waste products, including carbon dioxide, away from the tissues.
 This is necessary to sustain life and promote the health of all the body's tissues.

 There are three main types of blood vessels:

 - Arteries.
 They begin with the aorta, the large artery leaving the heart.
 Arteries carry oxygen-rich blood away from the heart to all of the body's tissues.
 They branch several times, becoming smaller and smaller as they carry blood farther from the heart.

 - Capillaries.
 These are small, thin blood vessels that connect the arteries and the veins.
 Their thin walls allow oxygen, nutrients, carbon dioxide, and other waste products to pass to and from our organ's cells.